-Zachary's conservative, straight-laced image is nothing like the Zachary of the 1880s and 1890s, which had a Wild West reputation and six barrooms along Main Street.
+Zachary's conservative, strait-laced image is nothing like the Zachary of the 1880s and 1890s, which had a Wild West reputation and six bar rooms along Main Street.
 By the 1930s, things had changed dramatically, and the Baton Rouge and New Orleans newspapers were lauding Zachary as an excellent place for families to settle.

 Over the years, the Loudon family seems to have had a lock in the Mayor's Office.
 James Bogan Loudon became Mayor upon the death of Mayor Converse.
-Two months later J. M. Loudon became Mayor.
-Mayor J. M. Loudon resigned as Mayor in 1900 but was back in the office in 1902 and resigned again.
+Two months later, J. M. Loudon became Mayor.
+Mayor J. M. Loudon resigned in 1900 but was back in office in 1902 and resigned again.
 In 1915, R. E. Loudon was elected Mayor and supposedly served until 1920.
 In 1920, J. B. Loudon became the Mayor and served until 1930.
 He was the last Loudon to serve as Mayor.

-Three long-serving Mayors were P. P. Kennedy, who served from 1903 to 1915, Marshall Bond, who served from 1932 to 1938 and again from 1942 to 1948, and Mayor Stanley N. "Slim" Noble, who served from 1948 until 1966.
+Three long-serving Mayors were P. P. Kennedy, who served from 1903 to 1915; Marshall Bond, who served from 1932 to 1938 and again from 1942 to 1948; and Mayor Stanley N. "Slim" Noble, who served from 1948 until 1966.
 Noble's salary was a whopping $250 a month.

 In 1966, Zachary elected its first Republican Mayor, Jack L. Breaux, who was quite popular — popular enough to help break down some racial barriers during the integration of the school system.
 Jack Breaux was, in fact, one of the first Republican elected officials in Louisiana and one of the first Republican Mayors in Louisiana since Reconstruction.

 Jessie Pendergast III served for a few months as Mayor after the death of Jack Breaux.